 If you thought AR (Augmented Reality) was only for gaming enthusiasts or developers engaged in building them, you may be running a little behind time.
 Augmented reality has already gone mainstream with both Google and Apple investing heavily in this technology.

 Your imagination is the only limit when it comes to thinking of the possible applications of the technology and it is already being utilized across a range of industries, right from healthcare to eCommerce.

 IKEA was among the forerunners when it comes to the adoption of AR into their mobile app when it gave users a snapshot of how their furniture would look in the exact spot they were planning to buy it for.

-Apple and Google themselves are pioneering innovation when it comes to developing AR-powered applications.
+Apple and Google themselves are pioneering innovations when it comes to developing AR-powered applications.
 Google, for example, is working on introducing the AR feature in Maps which would leverage the phone’s camera to give real-time directions for the user to navigate to their destination.

-Apple also unveiled its latest update to its augmented reality platform with ARKit 3 which has some interesting features like motion capture, people occlusion, multiple face tracking, use of front and back cameras simultaneously and so on.
+Apple also unveiled its latest update to its augmented reality platform with ARKit 3 which has some interesting features like motion capture, people occlusion, multiple face tracking, use of front and back cameras simultaneously, and so on.

 The AR experience is all set to become more realistic for the users and the process of developing an AR-based app is going to become more streamlined than ever for the developers.

 6. Mobile Payments or Mobile Wallets

 Mobile or online shopping has gained hype in the past few years.
 Easy money transactions, billing, and invoice has led to the development of mobile payments or mobile wallets.
 Apart from credit and debit card options, there is a wide surge in payment apps such as Google Pay, Apple Pay, Zelle, PayPal, and more.
 These mobile apps ensure faster and more secure transactions for e-commerce apps.